Genie Boy

 8. Homicide

-9. Septicemia (caused by untreated severe infection within the body)
+9. Septicemia (caused by an untreated severe infection within the body)

 10. Alzheimer’s Disease

-As we honor our dads, remember to be mindful of warning signs that may quickly progress to a serious disease states if not addressed early on.
-Be mindful of sedentary lifestyles, being overweight, poor diet and lack of exercise.
+As we honor our dads, remember to be mindful of warning signs that may quickly progress to a severe disease state if not addressed early on.
+Be aware of sedentary lifestyles, being overweight, poor diet, and lack of exercise.

 Genie Boy will celebrate his 80th birthday this Thanksgiving.
 I look forward to celebrating that milestone in his life.